Becoming a Designer—Be sure to check out this page!

-To view assignments for ARTS 103, mouse over the ARTS 103 Assignments Tab from the main menu to see individual assignments that will appear to the right.
+To view the assignment calendar and assignments for ARTS 103, mouse over the ARTS 103 Graphic Design Studio Seminar Assignments Tab found under COURSES from the main menu.
+Individual assignments for the class will appear as a pullout listing on the right.

 Additional Resource Links: